 If you’ve been caught speeding by a speed camera, or you’ve been stopped by the police, you’ll be sent a Notice of Intended Prosecution and a Section 172 Notice within 14 days.
 You have to return the Section 172 Notice within 28 days to inform the police of who was driving the car.
 If you’re eligible, you’ll be sent the offer of a speed awareness course.
 If not, your other options are a Fixed Penalty Notice or a court hearing to appeal your offence.

-Now, speed awareness courses are like an exclusive club—you can’t ask for an invite, you have to wait for one.
+Now, these courses are like an exclusive club—you can’t ask for an invite, you have to wait for one.
 For starters, you’ll only get the chance to attend one if you’ve admitted to being the driver of the vehicle at the time of the speeding offence and if you haven’t already attended one within the 3 years prior to your current speeding offence.
 Additionally, your speed has to have been within certain limits and you can’t have committed any further offences at the time of the speeding offence.

 You can get a better look at these speed limits in the table below.
 Please be aware that these limits will vary depending on the police force involved.